Gydetti/website-virtualcounsel/docs/master-client-onboarding.md

 ### Custom UI Primitives
 - **Directory:** `components/ui/` contains a large set of custom UI primitives (button, card, input, carousel, background-pattern, spark-button, lazy-section, optimized-image, etc.).
 - **Pattern:** Use these for consistent UI/UX.
 Many are not just wrappers for shadcn/ui, but have custom logic (e.g., BackgroundCanvas for animated backgrounds, lazy-section for scroll-triggered animations, optimized-image for image optimization).
 - **Equal height cards:** All card components (TestimonialCard, ServiceCard, etc.) support equal height layouts using CSS Grid and flexbox.
-Use `items-stretch` on the grid container and `card-equal-height h-full` classes on cards.
+Use `card-equal-height justify-items-center` on the grid container, wrap each card in a `size-full max-w-sm` div, and use `size-full flex flex-col justify-between` on the Card component.
+See working examples in `blog-section.tsx` and `services/page.tsx`.
 The global CSS includes `.card-equal-height` utilities for consistent card behavior.

 #### ⚠️ CRITICAL: Button Hover Effects in Card-Based Designs